metamodeler/CIM-CSS-Plug-in/README.md

     shut down Eclipse and restart

-The resulting CIM-CSS Graphical Tool plug-in of my PhD's dissertation: building a graphical editor based on the CIM-CSS methodology (Supervised by Prof. Jun Sang), using the Eclipse Modeling Framework and Graphical Modeling Framework
+The resulting CIM-CSS Graphical tool plug-in from my PhD's dissertation: Model-Based Context Identification and Management Methodology for Intelligent Systems Analysis and Design (CIM-CSS) (Supervised by Prof. Jun Sang)